JarvisBWood/SiteIntent/README.md

 - `npm run cf:preview`
   - Runs the built Worker locally with Wrangler
 - `npm run cf:deploy`
-  - Deploys the dashboard Worker
+  - Deploys the dashboard Worker from the existing `.open-next` bundle
+  - Important: this does not guarantee a fresh rebuild by itself
 - `npm run cf:deploy:coming-soon`
   - Deploys the apex coming-soon Worker
 - `npm run db:migrate:local`